anuragambuja/data-engineering-dbt/snowflake/README.md

           - positive_value

   - name: dim_hosts_cleansed
+    description: Cleansed table for the Airbnb hosts
     columns:
       - name: host_id
+        description: The id of the host.
+This is the primary key.
         tests:
           - not_null
           - unique

       - name: host_name
+        description: The name of the host
         tests:
           - not_null

       - name: is_superhost
+        description: Defines whether the hosts is a superhost.
         tests:
           - accepted_values:
               values: ['t', 'f']